Knowledge base

 - … ARE REDIRECTED when all redirection addresses are hosted by Infomaniak.

-- … ARE NOT REDIRECTED AT ALL as soon as one of the redirection addresses is not hosted by Infomaniak (even if all other redirection addresses are).
+- … ARE NOT REDIRECTED AT ALL from the moment one of the redirection addresses is not hosted by Infomaniak (even if all other redirection addresses are).

 ⚠ Redirection addresses that can be added per email address :